spliffz/FS25-Sync-Tool/README.md

 - added tray icon + menu
 - added 'About' page
 - rewrote some IPC calls
-- some minor things that aren't worth mentioning (basicall I forgot..)
+- some minor things that aren't worth mentioning (basically I forgot..)

 [v1.2.2]
 - Fixing the mess that was 1.2.1 *sigh* For some reason a lot was broken.